 Formed in the sixteenth century, Thanh Ha Pottery Village is one of the oldest pottery villages in Vietnam.
 This village is located right on the banks of Thu Bon River, about 3km from Hoi An ancient town.

-Over five centuries, Thanh Ha pottery village still preserves its traditional pottery-making process, which is to manually shape pottery by hand and foot pedal without using molds.
+Over five centuries, Thanh Ha pottery village still preserves its traditional pottery-making process, which manually shapes pottery by hand and foot pedal without using molds.

 This method creates a unique feature in this village’s ceramic products.
 Nowadays, Thanh Ha ceramic products are mainly used for decoration and display purposes.

 The whole village has 23 households producing pottery with over 100 employees.
-Every year, they produce about 400,000 products.
+Every year, they make about 400,000 products.

-The primary material that is used in Thanh Ha pottery products is brown clay taken from the Thu Bon river.
+The primary material used in Thanh Ha pottery products is brown clay taken from the Thu Bon river.

 Visiting Thanh Ha village, you will have an excellent opportunity to witness the process of creating beautiful ceramic products from talented and skillful artisans.

 The product shaping process must have two people.
-One person stands on the ground with one leg while the other foot kicks the turntable and two hands kneading the clay.
+One person stands on the ground with one leg while the other foot kicks the turntable, and two hands knead the clay.

 After the potters form the shape of the ceramic products, they will take these products out to the sun.

-The products are then baked in traditional wood stoves, which are initially set on fire for about 7 – 8 hours.
+The products are then baked in traditional wood stoves, initially set on fire for about 7 – 8 hours.

 Thanh Ha pottery village is located at the edge of the city, but it’s easy to get there from Hoi An.